rlauer6/perl-amazon-s3/README-TESTING.md

 | `AMAZON_S3_MINIO` | Doesn't matter what you set it to.
 Just has to be set if you want to skip tests that would fail on minio. |
 | `AMAZON_S3_LOCALSTACK` | Doesn't matter what you set it to.
 Just has to be set if you want to skip tests that would fail on minio. |
 | `AMAZON_S3_REGIONS` | Comma delimited list of regions to test |

+__CAUTION__

+__In order to test ACLs, the test will create a public bucket and then make the bucket private.
+The test will perform the same kind of tests on objects.
+The test will also delete the bucket and the objects as well, however, stuff happens and you may be left with a public bucket or object should these tests fail.__

+__Check your account to make sure the buckets and objects have been deleted.
+The bucket name will be have a prefix of `net-amazon-s3-test-` and a suffix of your `AWS_ACCESS_KEY_ID`.__

 # Regional Constraints